IRS Form 945 Instructions

 Paying balance due

-If you weren’t required to make federal tax deposits or if you’re a monthly schedule depositor making a payment under the accuracy of deposits rule (see section 11 of Pub.
-15), you may pay the amount shown on line 5 by one of the following forms of payment:
+If you weren’t required to make timely deposits or if you’re a monthly schedule depositor making a payment under the accuracy of deposits rule (see Section 11 of IRS Publication 15, Employer’s Tax Guide), you may pay the amount shown on Line 5 by one of the following forms of payment:

 • Credit card